Some Favorite Sites

 Photog Probes Sugarcane’s Human Toll

-Posted to: Arts & Entertainment, Visual Arts, International
+Posted to: Arts & Culture, Visual Arts, International

 Local photographer Brad Horrigan recently traveled to Nicaragua and brought back these photos, which are part of an exhibition about to open at the Institute Library AT 847 Chapel St. The exhibition’s title: “Bittersweet: Dying in the Nicaraguan Sugar Fields.”
 Horrigan contributed the following write-up about his experience.